 The states with the most job growth for Private Detective or Investigator are Utah, Tennessee, and Iowa.
 Watch out if you plan on working in Nebraska, Montana, or Kansas.
 These states have the worst job growth for this type of profession.

-Salary for a Private Detective or Investigator
+Private Detective or Investigator Salary

 Private Detectives and Investigators who work in Nevada, District of Columbia, or Alaska, make the highest salaries.